 The end result - where are we now

-This bit should come at the end, but I want to put it here while I still have you.
+This bit should come at the end, but I want to put it here while I still have your attention.
 I’ll go into more detail further on……

 - Our membership has increased by 25% (2017-2020)